Codify-Berkeley-Education/DecalWebsite/docs/Assignments/Assignment-4-APIs.md

 ### Common Pitfalls and Useful Tips

 1. The keys of the settings object are the query parameters that you will need to use.
 You can use the [Object.entries](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) function to get an array of all of the key value pairs in the object.
-I also used the .filter function to filter out any undefined keys, the map function to format the key value pairs into a string, and the .join function to join all of the key value pairs together into a single string separated by '&' characters to chain together the query parameters.
+I also used the filter function to filter out any undefined keys, the map function to format the key value pairs into a string, and the join function to [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) all of the key value pairs together into a single string separated by '&' characters to chain together the query parameters.
 2. The recommendations endpoint does not accept albums!
 If any albums are passed into the seedResources array, you should ignore them.
 3. If you are having trouble properly formatting all of the query parameters, try to get the function working with a single song, a single artist, and an empty settings object before implementing the rest of the functionality.
 4. Make sure that all of your settings are within the range expected by the API!